lsbravo/Galveston_NRHP_Listings/README.md

-# Historic Architecture in the City of Gavleston, Texas
+# Historic Architecture in Gavleston, Texas

 According to the National Archives Catalog, there are 80 NRHP-listed properties scattered across Galveston Island.
 This respository hosts data for an interactive webmap showing their locations.